buildsi/build-abi-containers/README.md

 git repository, building it and running it, analyzing the mpich versions and seeing how it differs from libabigail.

 > This is a great idea!
-We will eventually do this, when Smeagle is actually useful.
+We will eventually do this when Smeagle is actually useful.

 You can add whatever libraries you need with 'yum install'; you most likely want to install the "-devel" variant of the libraries to be able to compile against them.
 Same with editor of choice, etc.